 Necessity Vouchers can be exchanged for goods and services such as:

-I will protect threatened and endangered plants, animals, and fungi.
+• I will protect threatened and endangered species.
+(Plants, Animals, and Fungi)

 Step 1: Legalize the research and therapeutic use of psilocybin, MDMA, DMT, peyote/mescaline, ayahuasca, and LSD.